 Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-The H-1B visa is a relatively flexible immigration path with many benefits for foreign professionals.
-Apart from being a dual intent visa, individuals with H-1B visa status, or previous status, can also transfer to a different employer without requiring the permission of the former employer.
-In this guide, we’ll cover the transfer process, H-1B transfer documents, change of employer, fees, and more.
+The H-1B visa transfer makes it possible for foreign professionals to change employers, making the H-1B visa a relatively flexible immigration path with many benefits.
+Apart from being a dual intent visa, individuals with H-1B visa status, or previous status, can transfer to a different employer without requiring the permission of the former employer.
+In this guide, we’ll cover the transfer process, H-1B transfer documents, change of employer, costs associated with the transfer, and more.

 Contact Us